-South Korean staying near same beach also reportedly attacked by a shark
+South Korean staying near the same beach also reportedly attacked by a shark

 Concerns about shark activity in proximity to Sai Noi beach resurfaced two weeks later when a South Korean tourist was attacked by another bull shark as he swam in the waters off the beach.
 The Korean had ignored and disobeyed warning signs clearly situated at the beach.
 He was staying in a condo nearby and although he was bitten, he did not require hospital treatment.
 It also emerged that authorities had installed buoys instead of nets for fear of harming the fish population.

-Bull shark species blamed for both attacks near Hua Hin as Abbot posted Facebook video
+Bull shark species blamed for both attacks near Hua Hin as Abbot posted a Facebook video

 Thai officials give guidance regarding shark attacks

 Thai officials, while taking action to warn visitors to the beach and prohibiting swimming, pointed out that sharks in Thai waters are not known to attack human beings without reason or provocation.
 They attributed the attack on the Norwegian Werner Daniels in all probability, to a bull shark mistaking his foot for food in murky waters.
 The authorities also warned tourists and beach visitors personally to take precautions.
 These included not wearing orange or red clothing which sharks associate with food, swimming alone as groups are safer, not venturing into deep waters and not swimming at night.